 We also believe that the existing price point is a good balance - it is not cheap enough to encourage "impulse-purchasing" but is cheap enough that most struggling writers should be able to afford it (after all, it costs less than a curry with a round of beers).
 Scrivener has a slight learning curve and is quite a "deep" application, so we don't want to set the price at a point that will encourage people to buy without trying first and then find that it wasn't what they were expecting.

 Unfortunately Apple currently provide no educational pricing system for the Mac App Store, so it is not possible to provide educational discounts if you buy from there.
 Instead, you should buy from us direct, where you will get a 15% discount - just choose the educational licence from our web store after clicking on "Buy Now" on our product page.

 I have Scrivener 2.x and want to upgrade to Scrivener 3 - can I upgrade to the Mac App Store version?

-The only way to buy from the Mac App Store is by paying full price - if you own 1.x, you cannot get 2.0 at the discounted price ($25 or free if you bought 1.x after 1st August 2010) from the App Store because it will not recognise you as a 1.x customer (the App Store currently has no concept of update pricing at all, in fact - we're really hoping that changes in the future).
-Instead, you should go to our upgrade store and buy from us direct - that way, you will get Scrivener 2.0 for the update price rather than the full price.
+The only way to buy from the Mac App Store is by paying full price - if you own 2.x, you cannot get 3 at the discounted price from the App Store because it will not recognise you as a 2.x customer (the App Store currently has no concept of update pricing at all, in fact - we're really hoping that changes in the future).
+Instead, please email us at firstname.lastname@example.org with a proof of purchase and we will send you a discount coupon that you can use to purchase Scrivener 3 from our store.